 New Hampshire-Maine LEND Program Application

-Applications are accepted on a rolling basis beginning in December for the New Hampshire-Maine LEND Trainee Program.
-Interviews for eligible candidates will be scheduled beginning in late January upon receipt of a complete application packet.
+Applications are now being accepted for the 2019–2020 New Hampshire-Maine LEND Training Program.
+Application deadline is April 15, 2019.
+Interviews for eligible candidates will be scheduled upon receipt of a complete application packet.
 For additional information before applying, please contact Susan Russell, M.S., NH-ME LEND Training Coordinator at the University of Maine:

 Eligible candidates for this program include: